 - Rustic Pathways emergency contacts

-A 50-75 liter backpack (with rain cover) is recommended, large enough to fit all your clothes and gear.
-Suitcases/wheeled bags are not suitable for this program.
+A 50-75 liter backpack is recommended, large enough to fit all your clothes and gear.

-- Midweight Socks (2-4) – Merino wool socks are best as they’ll keep your feet at the right temperature and take longer to get stinky
+- Socks (6-10) – Merino wool socks are best as they keep your feet the right temperature and take longer to get stinky

 - Hiking pants (1 pair) – the kind that are somewhat water resistant are ideal